ifeoma-2003/networkwalks-B085--week1-Cybersecurity--lab-setup/README.md

 IPv6:         Disabled

-A **NAT Network** was selected to establish a controlled virtual networking environment in which multiple lab machines can communicate with one another while retaining controlled outbound connectivity.
+A **NAT Network** was selected to establish a controlled virtual networking environment because multiple virtual machines connected to the same NAT Network can communicate with one another while also having outbound network connectivity.
-This architecture provides the isolated yet interconnected environment required for simulating realistic attacker target interactions in subsequent cybersecurity exercises.
+This provides isolated yet interconnected environment required for simulating realistic attacker target interaction.

 ---

 ## Step 4.
 Import Kali Linux